awsdocs/aws-config-developer-guide/doc_source/cpack-prerequisites.md

 # Prerequisites<a name="cpack-prerequisites"></a>

-Before you deploy your conformance pack, turn on AWS Config recording, create a service\-linked role, and provide resource\-level permissions for the Amazon S3 bucket to which AWS Config delivers evaluation results\.
+Before you deploy your conformance pack, turn on AWS Config recording, create a service\-linked role, and provide resource\-level permissions for the Amazon S3 bucket\.

 ## Step 1: Start AWS Config Recording<a name="cpack-prerequisites-config-recording"></a>